followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/resourceCellTemplate.md

 So, in the **Knockout approach**, you can bind template elements to the resource object fields.
 To access another binding context within a resource template, use [Knockout](http://knockoutjs.com/documentation/binding-context.html) binding variables.

 In the **AngularJS approach**, if you need to access resource object fields within a template, use a variable whose name is assigned to the **dx-item-alias** directive.
 Add the directive to the widget element to specify an alias to the root object.
-Without this directive, resource object fields are beyond reach.
+Without this directive, the fields of resource object are unavailable.
 To access another binding context within a resource template, use [Angular](https://docs.angularjs.org/guide/scope) binding variables.

 #####AngularJS Approach#####